samathaluca/cloud9-ticketsales/README.md

 The text information content is a supportive gesture maintaining focus on the live concert video.

 #### Famous Tracks
-Background is kept simple as the appearance with a background image or wallpaper was not as attractive within the overall site.
-It was noted that the audio controls loaded with purple spot colour in Internet explorer browser.
-With the simple background this looked aesthetic and the functionality remained in tact so no html or css amendments were made to alter this.
 The famous tracks section includes.
-- 6 Audio song clips.
+-6 Audio song clips.
 Using audio control to play popular songs in mp3 format.
 Allows users to listen to popular songs by the band from within the site.
-- 6 audio clips were chosen for their small file size, variety of styles and familiarity.
+-6 audio clips were chosen for their small file size, variety of styles and familiarity.
 Plus they are slightly different from other tracks which are at the forefront of social media.
+It was noted that the audio controls loaded with purple spot colour in Internet explorer browser.
+With the section background this looked aesthetic and the functionality remained in tact so no html or css amendments were made to alter this.

 #### Buy Tickets

-Tour dates shutterstock image
-- Ticket buying
+-Ticket buying
     - buy tickets next to the tour dates of the band so that people can go straight from the website and not look it up separately
     - for the venues rather than independent ticket buying sites, I have ensuresD the link goes directly to the relevant page so that the
     - user does not get frustrated or distracted trying to navigate the site.
 Therefore minimising the efforts and number of clicks to then purchase a ticket. e.g. ticket buying links but the standard blue matches the red blue and white flag and tour themes plus the who bullseye logo.
 I have made the gallery a collage as I think it appeals to the senses and gives a more authentic feel to the page.
-I have not changed things just to prove I can do it for example I can easily change image size and font colour
+I have not changed things just to prove I can do it for example I can easily change image size and font colour The background is a shutterstock images- the watermark is still present.
+This would be absent once the image was paid for.

 #### Gallery
 -Gallery allows users to view photos of the band members and their characters.
 There is a collage of old and new photos.